 Microsoft's New Future of Work Reports

 I've been a regular contributor to Microsoft's annual New Future of Work reports, which synthesise emerging research from the past year on key topics such as remote/hybrid work and now Generative AI.
-See the reports from 2023 and 2024 (with 2025 forthcoming!)
+See the reports from 2023, 2024, and 2025!

 Behavioural science in health and education